ACADEMIC FACULTY & ESS TEACHERS

 I love ASA because of how it treats its students, staff, and community members.

 Eden Lewkowitz grew up in Phoenix, where he attended Brophy College Preparatory.
 He then attended Northern Arizona University, where he received a Bachelor of Arts degree with an extended major in history.
-Mr. Lewkowitz then was recruited to teach English in Incheon, South Korea.
+Mr. Lewkowitz was recruited to teach English in Incheon, South Korea.
 In 2010, he began teaching at Magnet Traditional School in Phoenix.
 While at Magnet Traditional, he served the education community as vice president of the Phoenix Elementary School District Classroom Teachers Association and as the founding chairman of the Arizona Education Association’s eSWAG committee.
 He has been teaching at ASA since 2015.
-Mr. Lewkowitz is very excited to be teaching at ASA where he can bring his innovative approach and love of history to his students.
+Mr. Lewkowitz is very excited to be teaching at ASA, where he can bring his innovative approach and love of history to his students.

 Content/Grade Levels:

-Total Years of Teaching Experience:
+Total Years of Teaching Experience as a Teacher of Record: 3

 Education and Degrees Earned: